tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 struct Struct(u8, u8);
 ```

-Since `soa-rs` stores the fields separately, a reference to a slice element looks like this:
+Since SOA stores the fields separately, a reference to a slice element looks like this:

 ```rust
 struct StructRef<'a>(&'a u8, &'a u8);
 ```

 If `Struct` implements a trait, we'd like for `StructRef` to also implement the trait.
-To solve the issue I concocted `with_ref`, which takes a function and calls it with a `Struct` reference.
+To solve this issue I concocted `with_ref`, which takes a function and calls it with a `Struct` reference.
 The macro implements this by bitwise copying each field from `StructRef` to recreate the `Struct` on the stack, then calling the provided function with a reference to that `Struct`.

 ```rust
 pub trait WithRef {